madetech/clean-architecture/learn/basics/start-with-acceptance.md

 Then the light is on
 ```

-Here is the same Cumcumber script written as RSpec Ruby:
+Here is the same Cucumber script written as RSpec Ruby:

 ```ruby
 describe 'lighting' do